-Baldcypress is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Shawnee Brave Baldcypress is a deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.